 The need for a centralized system

-During the interviews, it became clear to me that even in small businesses with close to 50 employees, employees often juggle multiple roles.
-While there is cross collaboration between people and teams, communications are often focused on the end results and not about the products and tools individual contributors use to get there.
-Growing small businesses were burdened by the lack of a centralized system and processes in place to track all the tools, products, services and applications they were using to help them work efficiently.
+The interviews revealed that in small businesses with around 50 employees, employees often have multiple responsibilities.
+Although there is cooperation between people and teams, communication is primarily focused on the final outcomes and not on the products and tools that individuals use to achieve those results.
+Small businesses lacking a centralized system and processes to track the tools, products, services, and applications they use were facing a burden in working efficiently.

 Saving time > Saving money

 Before I could jump into designing, it was important to define success and understand what the metrics would be to measure success of this product.
 Based on the insights gathered during the interviews, I created user personas and mapped out user journeys to identify pain points.

 “I’d love to train team members to use Canva so that they do not have to rely on me for extremely small design tasks!”

 About: Ida is the only designer in the marketing department.
 Some of her tasks include designing company presentations and promo material for marketing.
 She also handles all of the business social media accounts.

 - To get promoted to senior designer and manage a marketing design team.